GlitchLxrd/astrum/README.md

 ### Building the Code

 To build the code, use the provided Makefile.
-Open a terminal in the project directory and run:
+Open a terminal in the project directory and run: make

-make

 Running the Game
 The executable is named mastermind.
 You can run it with the following command:
-./mastermind [-c secret_code] [-t attempts]

-Certainly!
-A README file is a good practice to provide information about your project, its purpose, how to build/run it, and any other relevant details.
-Here's a basic template for a README file:

-markdown
-Copy code
-# Mastermind Game

-## Overview

-This is a simple implementation of the Mastermind game in C. The game involves a codemaker setting a secret code, and the codebreaker attempting to guess the code within a limited number of attempts.

-## Usage

-### Building the Code

-To build the code, use the provided Makefile.
-Open a terminal in the project directory and run:

-make
-Running the Game
-The executable is named mastermind.
-You can run it with the following command:

-bash
-Copy code
 ./mastermind [-c secret_code] [-t attempts]
 Optional command line arguments: